Have you ever wished for a few extra

 I’ve reduced the time it takes me to fall asleep by about 20 minutes each night.
 I usually only get up once a night now.
 A few months ago I got up regularly each night 4-5 times.

-I sleep more restfully and have an easier time waking up and starting my day.
+These better sleep tips have helped me to sleep more restfully and have an easier time waking up and starting my day.
 This has helped me to maintain a better focus and get more done throughout my day.